ssdatar/compciv-2016/projects/gender-detector-data/README.md

 ## Introduction

-This is an automated analysis of the [grants made by the San Francisco Arts Commission to individual artists](http://www.sfartscommission.org/CAE/grants/grant-programs-and-applications/).
+This is an automated analysis of the [grants made by the San Francisco Arts Commission to individual artists](http://www.sfartscommission.org/CAE/grants/grant-programs-and-applications/) since 2004.
 These grants are made by the Individual Artists Commission and can be up to $15,000.
 Preliminary analysis shows us that even though women have got more in total grants than men since 2004, the average grant amount for women is slightly lower -- though by $136.

 ### Methodology and caveats